Skip to main content

 "Dinosaurs are for 8-year-olds.
 We can all enjoy it, too, but kids get dinosaurs, and they should not have been excluded for that.
 His sensibility was right for that film.”

 To say that Jurassic Park was a success would be a grade A understatement.
 The movie overtook E.T. as the highest grossing film of all time, and Hollywood has spent the thirty years since putting out CGI action pics hoping to inspire wonder and thrills of equal measure.
 Jurassic Park saw two direct sequels, one released in 1997 and another in 2001.
-This essay isn’t really about them, so I won’t go into much detail about these sequels, but let it stand to say that these follow-ups never hit the same storytelling stride as the 1993 masterpiece.
+This essay isn’t really about them, so I won’t spend too much time on those films, but let it stand to say that these follow-ups never hit the same storytelling stride as the 1993 masterpiece.

 The possibility of a “Jurassic Park 4” was floated basically since that third movie back in 2001.
 Spielberg oversaw the development for some time but never seemed interested in stepping into the director’s chair himself.
 This mysterious “Jurassic Park 4” saw a number of potential storylines.
-One of the most prominent of these featured human-dinosaur hybrids as a major plotpoint.
+One of these featured human-dinosaur hybrids as a major plot point.
 Potential concept art surfaced online exploring what this might have looked like.
 Universal later revealed that this art was not developed for this project, but I also feel like this is about as good as we could expect from this concept.

 This brings me to the first point that I take issue with regarding the Jurassic World backlash, the idea that these movies are just cynical cash grabs made solely out of capitalist appetites.
 Colin Trevorrow reads like a genuine fan of Jurassic Park, not just as a profitable intellectual property but as a reflection on human values.
 He’s interested in the franchise for all the right reasons.
 Read even some of the director statements made by Trevorrow and you’ll find a narrative far more compelling and coherent than any of the criticism levied against his trilogy.